 Another way to visit Ajanta and Ellora caves is aboard the Deccan Odyssey Train, which is a luxury train journey through the state of Maharashtra in India.

-On the way to the Ajanta rock temples, there is a treat in store: the Daulatabad Fort.
+On the way to the Ajanta rock temples, there is a treat in store: the Daulatabad Fort (an Indian landmark).

 When the Moghul Empire got to this region in 1327, Mohammed-bin-Tuglaq was so entranced by the defensive mechanisms of the fort, he shifted his entire capital from Delhi to here and re-named it Daulatabad, the ‘Abode of Wealth’.